tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-october-to-december-2017.md

    tour of microeconomics, this one covers macro, with a bit of the life of Bill Phillips and his [MONIAC][moniac] hydraulic computer.

-   We learn with a couple of examples about recessions that are a failure of supply like the 'prison-camp recession', or a failure of demand like the ['babysitter recession'][br], and that in practice it's hard to tell which is happening.
+   We learn about failures of supply like the 'prison-camp recession' and failures of demand like the ['babysitter recession'][br], and that in practice it's hard to tell which is happening.
 So in response, short-run Keynes, long-run classical is a rule of thumb.
 It then covers inflation, printing money, GDP, and there's a chapter explaining how independent central banks committed to low inflation work as _Dr Strangelove_-like doomsday devices.
 Having them should mean we don't have to use them, but it was the ECB's device that went off in Greece.

 2. _A History of the World_ by Andrew Marr --- I don't know why after _SPQR_
-   I've gone for another history book covering such a mad amount of time, but I liked the style of Marr's _History of Modern Britain_ so thought I'd like this one too.
-I mean, Marr starts off admitting that 'writing a history of the world is a ridiculous thing to do', but that 'not having a sense of world history is even more ridiculous', and that's sort of what I was hoping to find out --- are there any major histories that I just have no idea about?
+   I've gone for another history book covering such a mad amount of time but I liked the style of Marr's _History of Modern Britain_ so thought I'd like this one too.
 The time spent on non-European histories was most useful for me, particularly what was going on in China relative to what was happening with Christianity and Islam in Europe and the Middle East.
 Also the Americas and Russia.
 I should read some Tolstoy.

-   Marr makes no apology for it being a history of 'powerful individuals', but doesn't always convince me that someone else would not have come along with the same idea.
+   Marr makes no apology for it being a history of significant individuals but doesn't always convince me that someone else would not have come along with the same idea.
 Watt and his steam engine for one example, or Ghandi's Salt March.
-In some cases it is clear that one person moved the world in a certain direction, like Zimmermann with his [Telegram][tele], and most significantly Genghis Khan.
+In some cases it is clear that one person moved the world in a certain direction, like Zimmermann with his [Telegram][tele] and most significantly Genghis Khan.

 3. _The Vital Question_ by Nick Lane {% include star.html %} --- Lane takes us
    through a radical, wide-ranging new theory on the origins of life and then complex life.
-The theory puts energy right at the centre of the problem, with the sort of derivation from first principles you get in physics.
+The theory puts energy right at the centre of the problem with the sort of derivation from first principles you get in physics.
 So I enjoyed that.